cobalthq/cobalt-api-docs/versions/v2/content/webhooks.md

 }
 ```

-## Pentest State Updated Event

-This event is fired when a pentest's state is updated.
+This event is fired when a new pentest is created.

-Action: `PENTEST_STATE_UPDATED`
+Action: `PENTEST_CREATED`
 Subject type: `PENTEST`

 Subject associations: